Call of Duty: Infinite Warfare: Post-releaseCall of Duty: Infinite Warfare received "generally favorable" reviews for the PlayStation 4 and Xbox One, while the PC version received "mixed or average" reviews, according to review aggregator website Metacritic.IGN gave the game a 7.7 out of 10 stating; "Despite its shift to interplanetary combat, Call of Duty: Infinite Warfare is a generally fun but inessential shooter." Trusted Reviews awarded Infinite Warfare 4 and a half out of 5 stars, reasoning; "A solid campaign and the excellent "Zombies" mode will see people stick around for a good while".

 The single-player campaign received mixed reviews.
 Trusted Reviews praised it as the latest example of the improving quality of Call of Duty campaigns in recent years, complimenting the "immersive experience" thanks to an almost complete lack of loading screens, although they felt the narrative was "a bit thin".
 GamesRadar+ praised the dark and realistic tone, and thought the game was a departure from the typical sense of heroism in the series.
 Game Informer thought that Infinite Warfare still included some of the series' usual elements but carried greater emotional weight than its predecessors.
 The story and characters received particular praise; Polygon and GameRevolution write the characters were the "strongest" and "most memorable" in the series, with Polygon feeling the writing for a Call of Duty campaign had never been bettered.
 IGN appreciated the dialogue and cast performances.
-GameSpot also praised the characters and compared the game's structure to a film, in contrast to past installments that felt like an episodic series.EGM, however, panned the narrative as one of the worst they'd experienced in some time; they criticized the characterization of Kotch and Kit Harrington's "lifeless acting", as well as the supporting characters' arcs that they felt were "rushed to an uncomfortable degree"; both EGM and IGN highlighted an example when Omar expresses his dislike of Ethan, but has bonded with him without explanation by the next mission.
+GameSpot also praised the characters and compared the game's structure to a film, in contrast to past instalments that felt like an episodic series.
+GamesTM criticized the lack on interactions during the sequences in single-player.
+Push Square called the game's single-player "stellar", though stated that multiplayer had come "crashing down" and that adding microtransactions is unacceptable.EGM, however, panned the narrative as one of the worst they'd experienced in some time; they criticized the characterization of Kotch and Kit Harrington's "lifeless acting", as well as the supporting characters' arcs that they felt were "rushed to an uncomfortable degree"; both EGM and IGN highlighted an example when Omar expresses his dislike of Ethan, but has bonded with him without explanation by the next mission.
 IGN wrote the campaign was "slow and plodding" and only marginally better than Call of Duty: Ghosts, which they saw as a low point of the franchise.
 Destructoid called the campaign "average", thinking only fans of Mass Effect and sci-fi would be swayed by it.Game Informer was pleased from a perception that the "frenetic" movement of gameplay in recent Call of Duty installments had been toned down for Infinite Warfare and harkened back to the series' older style.
 While EGM enjoyed the variety of gameplay in space, they felt that at times it was unclear as to where the player was meant to go or what their objectives were.
 Destructoid felt that some of the gadgets used in the game were more entertaining in multiplayer.
 The game's multiplayer was criticized by Trusted Reviews, writing they were saddened that it was not on par with previous entries.

+Jeff Gerstmann said in their review for Giant Bomb that the game is "not long or replayable enough to warrant a full-priced purchase on its own".

+Cole Watson in their review for Computer Games Magazine said Call of Duty: Infinite Warfare is "the most disappointing multiplayer shooter" they had played in recent memory.